-Classrooms have been reconfigured to position desks with seven-feet distancing around each desk for the time when Napa County moves off of the Watchlist and it is possible for a return to in-person classes.
-This will likely be phased in rather than implemented all at once, depending on conditions on campus and in the
+Classrooms have been reconfigured to position desks with seven-feet distancing around each desk for inperson classes.
+Classroom attendance will be phased in rather than implemented all at once, depending on conditions on campus and in the County.

-County.
 Some classrooms, depending on the configuration of the rooms, will have plexiglass barriers on podiums or desks.